 The preparation of financial statements requires management of the Company to make estimates and assumptions that affect the reported amounts of assets and liabilities.
-Actual results may differ from such estimates and assumptions due to risks and uncertainties, including uncertainty and volatility in the current economic environment due to input cost inflation, supply chain disruptions, and shortages in global markets for commodities, logistics and labor, all of which have followed outbreak of the coronavirus and related variants ("COVID-19") since early 2020.
+Actual results may differ from such estimates and assumptions due to risks and uncertainties, including uncertainty and volatility in the current economic environment due to input cost inflation, supply chain disruptions, shortages in global markets for commodities, logistics and labor.
 To the extent there are differences between these estimates and actual results, the Company's consolidated financial statements may be materially affected.